INFORMATIVE MASTERCLASS

 Revocable trusts are usually the next fastest category.
 However, unlike irrevocable trusts, they don’t offer creditor protection.
 Trustees must either open a probate case to collect creditor claims and bar future claims, or they should gather all bills and pay them before distributing the entire estate.

-The third and most common primary planning instrument is a will.
+The third and most common primary planning instrument is a last will and testament.
 Unlike trusts, wills are not independent legal entities, so they do not directly own property but direct where property will go after death.
 They must go through probate court, and the court action usually must be open for at least six months, although this may vary by jurisdiction.

 Reference: The News-Enterprise (Oct.
 7, 2023) “Make a choice about primary testamentary planning documents”